 How to Improve Your Readiness Score

-- Don't complete any physical activity that is vigorous, but don't remain completely inactive either.
-Do something that allows your body to get moving without placing too much strain on your system.
-Examples include a 20-minute walk, light yoga, or stretching
+- Try to limit intense physical activity, but don't stay completely inactive either.
+Opt for light movement that gets your body moving without adding strain, such as a 20-minute walk, light yoga, or stretching

 Factors That May Decrease Your Readiness Score

-1. High and low body temperatures compared to your own long-term (~2 month) average
+1. High or low body temperatures

-- Low body temperatures may be a sign of changes in your system, such as those that take place during the female menstrual cycle.
+- Low average body temperatures may be a sign of changes in your system, such as those that take place during the female menstrual cycle.
 Lower body temperatures have been shown to occur during the follicular phase (the 14-day period leading up to ovulation)

-According to the American Academy of Sleep Medicine guidelines, the average adult (18+ years) needs 7-9 hours of sleep per night in order to operate in a healthy manner.
+- According to the American Academy of Sleep Medicine guidelines, the average adult (18+ years) needs 7-9 hours of sleep per night for optimal health